The Robust Minimal Controllability Problem: Illustrative examples

-In our illustrative example the structural controllability solution to the MSCP provides a strict lower bound on the number of state variables we should actuate with the input, i.e., the sparsity of the input vector (in accordance to Proposition~\ref{probstrucvsmin}).
-More precisely, we achieve structural controllability by actuating two variables (specifically $x_2,x_4$), but in order to ensure controllability for the given numerical instance $A$ in (7), an additional state variable, for instance, $x_3$, needs to be actuated.
-This verifies that structural controllability is a necessary, but not sufficient, condition to achieve controllability.
-In particular, considering the converse part of Proposition~\ref{probstrucvsmin}, we note that the numerical values of the matrix $A$ fall into the set of zero Lebesgue measure (see also Proposition~\ref{zeroLebStruct}), where the solution associated with the MSCP does not provide a solution for the MCP.
+The solution to the MSCP considering $\bar{A}$ associated with $A$ in (7) is given by $\bar b'=[0 \ \star \ 0 \ \star \ 0]^\intercal$, see~\cite{PequitoJournal} for details.
+Therefore, the structural controllability solution to the MSCP provides a strict lower bound on the number of state variables we should actuate with the input, i.e., the sparsity of the input vector (in accordance to Proposition~\ref{probstrucvsmin}).
+More precisely, we achieve structural controllability by actuating two variables (specifically $x_2$ and $x_4$), but in order to ensure controllability an additional state variable needs to be actuated, for instance, $x_3$ as obtained in Section~\ref{subsecAillustrativeExample}.
+Therefore, structural controllability is necessary, but not sufficient, to achieve controllability even when the matrix $A$ is simple.
+In particular, considering the converse part of Proposition~\ref{probstrucvsmin}, we note that the numerical values of the matrix $A$ fall into the set of zero Lebesgue measure (see also Proposition~\ref{zeroLebStruct}), where the solution associated with the MSCP does not provide a solution to the~MCP.
+As a consequence, notice that Theorem~\ref{acharb} is different and stronger than Proposition~\ref{probstrucvsmin} (as observed in Remark~\ref{almostAllinputs}).
+More specifically, in Theorem~\ref{acharb} the matrix $A$ has fixed values and only the non-zero entries of $B$ are taken into account, whereas in Proposition~\ref{probstrucvsmin} both non-zero entries of $A$ and $B$ are considered not to be fixed.